Destiny000621/Predator-Prey-MARL/README.md

 # Predator-Prey-MARL
-PyTorch Implementation of MADDPG and DDPG in a Multi-Agents Predator-Prey(MAPP) environment.
+PyTorch Implementation of MADDPG and DDPG in a Multi-Agent Predator-Prey(MAPP) environment.

 ### Install Python Environment